awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 ## Input raster files
 All tools use valid raster files as input.
 These raster files are representing different criteria for a decision problem.
-The raster files must have following properties:
+The raster files must have the following properties:
 - The same pixel size/spatial resolution/cell size (all input files)
 - The same coordinate reference system (geographic or projected) (all input files)
 - Same extend/origin (all input files)